parkermac/LO/README.md

 - Instructions to install homebrew: https://brew.sh/
 - Install nco using homebrew: https://formulae.brew.sh/formula/nco#default
 - Both are one-liners.
 Easy!

+After installing nco using homebrew, you can add -nco back to your myenv.yml and in terminal do: conda env update -f myenv.yml.
+A similar solution might exist for pytide, but I haven't tried it yet.

 #### (4) Create your own LO_user and make it a GitHub repo